 She tries her best to disrupt her subjects as little as possible.
 The welfare of the animal she is photographing is always her first priority.

-Contact Melissa for editorial work, speaking engagements, and licensing and sales of her images.
+Contact Melissa at firstname.lastname@example.org for speaking engagements, photography and/or writing assignments, and licensing and sales of her images.
 She is also available as a consultant on ethics in wildlife photography.
 She has extensive experience as a teacher, speaker, and writer, and a Master’s degree in Education from Stanford University.